Destroyer7s/glaive/README.md

 5. Wait for theHarvester to gather information from different sources.

-6. Check the HarvesterLog.txt for the results.
+6. Check the output file for the results

 # Sources